 Continue east on Sycolin for 3/4 mile, crossing over the Dulles Greenway Toll Road.
 This section of the road will soon sprout a subdivision, but currently it offers a great view over the Creek toward Leesburg.
 After 3/4 mile, turn north (left) on Belmont Ridge Road (CR 659).
 After about 1 1/2 miles, on your left are entrances to the Trappe Rock Quarry.
 The safe way to see the quarry is by way of the Washington & Old Dominion Railroad Trail Park (two miles from the intersection of Sycolin).
 The trail out to the Goose Creek Railroad Bridge site is roughly 1 1/2 mile.
 Overlooks along the trail offer views of the quarry.

 Otherwise continue on Belmont Ridge Road until the intersection with Leesburg Pike (Va.
 7).
 Turn east (right) on the Pike.
 After a mile, notice the large house on the golf course to the right.
 This is Belmont, dating to 1799.
 Approximately 1 1/2 mile from Belmont Ridge Road, at the overpass, take the exit for Lansdowne Boulevard.
 Follow that Boulevard through the intersection of Riverside Parkway.
 Continue to Riverpoint Drive, and turn north (right).
 Turn east (right) on Squirrel Ridge Place, following it to the Elizabeth Mills Regional Park.

-The XI Corps camped across what is today subdivision and golf course.
+The Eleventh Corps camped across what is today subdivision and golf course.
 The trail from the parking lot passes through the course and follows the Potomac River to the mouth of Goose Creek, mostly on the banks of Goose Creek.
 The route outlined here is not an “in the footsteps” route, but rather an approximation bowing to the modern road network and private property lines.